ArcticWarmth/ArcticWarmth/README.md

 - Hello, I’m @Condensed-Air
-- I’m interested in game development
+- I’m interested in game development and Discord bots
-- I’m currently learning how to make Minecraft mods
+- I’m currently learning how code in Java